And93/protractor-puppeteer-plugin/README.md

 // awesome.test.ts
 import {browser} from 'protractor';
-import 'protractor-puppeteer-plugin'; // to have autocomplete
+import 'protractor-puppeteer-plugin'; // to have autocomplete OR add 'protractor-puppeteer-plugin' value to types in tsconfig.json https://www.typescriptlang.org/tsconfig#types

 describe('Example suite', () => {
     it('Simple test', async () => {